PavloKapyshin/adrian/docs/architecture.md

 Compiler checks that type of name and type of value are equal and are valid.

-## Value checking
+## Syntax sugar

-Compiler generates simplified (not for human :) representation of values.
+Compiler translates AST into more simple for compiler.

 ## Name mangling